Degree Fields

 Career Path Forecast

-Overall employment of science technicians is expected to grow 12 percent during the 2006-16 decade, about as fast as the average for all occupations.
 The continued growth of scientific and medical research -- particularly research related to biotechnology -- will be the primary driver of employment growth, but the development and production of technical products should also stimulate demand for science technicians in many industries.

-Employment of environmental science and protection technicians is expected to grow much faster than the average; these workers will be needed to help regulate waste products; to collect air, water, and soil samples for measuring levels of pollutants; to monitor compliance with environmental regulations; and to clean up contaminated sites.
-Over 80 percent of this growth is expected to be in professional, scientific, and technical services as environmental monitoring, management, and regulatory compliance increase.
+Employment of environmental science and protection technicians is expected to grow much faster than average, at a rate of 29 percent; these workers will be needed to help regulate waste products; to collect air, water, and soil samples for measuring levels of pollutants; to monitor compliance with environmental regulations; and to clean up contaminated sites.
+Most of this growth is expected to be in firms that assist other companies in environmental monitoring, management, and regulatory compliance.

-An expected decline in employment of forest and conservation technicians within the Federal Government will lead to little or no change in employment in this specialty, due to budgetary constraints and continued reductions in demand for timber management on Federal lands.
-However, opportunities at State and local governments within specialties such as urban forestry may provide some new jobs.
-In addition, an increased emphasis on specific conservation issues, such as environmental protection, preservation of water resources, and control of exotic and invasive pests, may provide some employment opportunities.
+Employment of forest and conservation technicians is expected to grow by 9 percent, about as fast as average.
+Opportunities at State and local governments within specialties such as urban forestry may provide some new jobs.
+In addition, an increased emphasis on specific conservation issues, such as environmental protection, preservation of water resources, and control of exotic and invasive pests, will spur demand.

 In addition to job openings created by growth, many openings should arise from the need to replace technicians who retire or leave the labor force for other reasons.
 Job opportunities are expected to be best for graduates of applied science technology programs who are well trained on equipment used in laboratories or production facilities.
 As the instrumentation and techniques used in industrial research, development, and production become increasingly more complex, employers will seek individuals with highly developed technical skills.
-Good communication skills are also increasingly sought by employers.

 Note: Some resources in this section provided by the US Department of Labor, Bureau of Labor Statistics.